DIP: Unsupervised Dense In-Context Post-training of Visual Representations: Abstract

 \section{Abstract}

-We introduce \ours, a novel unsupervised post-training method designed to enhance dense image representations in large-scale pretrained vision encoders for in-context scene understanding.
-Unlike prior approaches that rely on complex self-distillation architectures, our method trains the vision encoder using pseudo-tasks that explicitly simulate downstream in-context scenarios, inspired by meta-learning principles.
-To enable post-training on unlabeled data, we propose an automatic mechanism for generating in-context tasks that combines a pretrained diffusion model and the vision encoder itself. \ours is simple, unsupervised, and computationally efficient, requiring less than 9 hours on a single A100 GPU.
-By learning dense representations through pseudo in-context tasks, it achieves strong performance across a wide variety of downstream real-world in-context scene understanding tasks.
+We introduce \ours, a novel unsupervised post-training method designed to enhance dense representations in large-scale pretrained vision encoders for in-context scene understanding.
+Unlike prior approaches using complex self-distillation architectures, our method trains the vision encoder using pseudo-tasks that simulate downstream in-context scenarios, inspired by meta-learning principles.
+To enable post-training on unlabeled data, we propose an automatic mechanism for generating in-context tasks that combines a pretrained diffusion model and the vision encoder. \ours is simple, unsupervised, and computationally efficient, requiring under 9 hours on a single A100 GPU.
+By learning dense representations through pseudo in-context tasks, it achieves strong performance across a variety of downstream real-world in-context scene understanding tasks.
 It outperforms both the initial vision encoder and prior methods, offering a practical and effective solution for improving dense representations.
-Code available \href{https://github.com/sirkosophia/DIP}{here}
+See code \href{https://github.com/sirkosophia/DIP}{here}